babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/global-system-configuration.md

 For more details, please visit
 [this link](https://github.com/babylonchain/networks/tree/524247c418af07beb99a291a1686413c23d22553/bbn-test-4/finality-providers).

-Finality provider information registry stores additional information such as the finality provider's moniker, website, and identity.
+The Finality provider information registry stores additional information such as the finality provider's moniker, website, and identity.

 There are many registries that might exist, and it is up to the staking provider